-'''

-% cd WebRoot/testdrive

-% php YiiRoot/framework/yiic.php webapp WebRoot/testdrive
+% cd WebRoot % php YiiRoot/framework/yiic.php webapp testdrive http://hostname/testdrive/index.php

-'''

 This will create a skeleton Yii application under the directory WebRoot/testdrive.
-The application has a directory structure that is is needed by most Yii applications.
+The application has a directory structure that is needed by most Yii applications.

 Without writing a single line of code, we can test drive our first Yii application by accessing the following URL in a Web browser: